difigue/AM2Slack/README.md

 # Am2Slack
-Mini script to update your Slack status with what is currently playing on Apple Music
+Mini script to update your Slack status with what is currently playing on Apple Music on MacOS.

 Features:
 - Shell script to run on your Mac Terminal.